This article will discuss the following references:

 This referenced web site of mine considers the fact that mineable uranium, like any extracted mineral, will eventually deplete.

-This graph shows three fits to the world uranium extraction-rate data for ores of greater concentration than 0.05% mass-%U3O8:
+This graph shows a 3-Verhulst-functions fit to the world uranium extraction-rate data.

 An interesting question to ask is how much primary energy is supplied by "burning" uranium in nuclear reactors?
 The best analysis of energy produced by nuclear reactors (Nuclear Power – The Energy Balance; see above) gives the following constants needed to do this calculation: